 Fried Lard & Lard Oil Recipe

 If you are a fan of Chinese local food, you will notice that many hawkers add fried lard and lard oil in their cooking.
 The hawkers do that for a very good reason – lard give incredible flavour to the food.
 I know some of you may be uneasy about using lard in home-cooking, but I always believe everything (even good stuff) in moderation.
 I added a few crispy fried lard pieces and a tiny amount of lard oil in my fish ball soup and it enhances the tastes greatly.
-I bought 50 cents worth of pork fats (about 200 grams worth of pork belly skin) from the market and it makes the amount of lard and lard oil as shown in the photos.
-Although it is a small condiment dish, it will last quite a while for small family (2-4) cooking needs.

 Don’t Miss a Recipe!

 Receive new recipes updates in your email box:

 - Rendered Chicken Fat Recipe